samiUK/hitchbuddy-connect-uk/replit.md

 - ✅ Updated all components to use new auth system
 - ✅ Removed all Supabase dependencies
 - ✅ Database schema successfully pushed
+- ✅ Implemented rides and ride requests functionality
+- ✅ Connected frontend to backend APIs for ride-sharing
+- ✅ Real-time data display for drivers and riders

 ## User Preferences
 None specified yet.